codxvoid/AgroAi/README.md

 ##  License

-© 2025 UISR.org — All rights reserved.
+© 2025 codxvoid — All rights reserved.
 This research is shared under **GNU General Public License v3.0** & **Creative Commons BY-NC-ND 4.0**.
 Please do not use for commercial purposes without permission.

 - **Code:** [GNU General Public License v3.0](./LICENSE)
 - **Research, Abstract, and Documentation:** [Creative Commons BY-NC-ND 4.0](./LICENSE.docs)

-This repository is maintained by **Codxvoid**, an open research lab under [UISR.org](https://uisr.org).
+This repository is maintained by **Codxvoid**, an open research lab.
 For contributions, collaborations, or usage requests, contact us at [devsorg@hotmail.com](mailto:devsorg@hotmail.com)..

 ---